 Preparation and Planning for Bioterrorism Emergencies

-NOTE: the following is a list of preparation and planning resources related specifically to bioterrorism.
+Use the resources on this page to plan and prepare for a possible bioterrorism attack.
 For resources relevant to preparation and planning for all types of emergencies, please see Emergency Preparedness and Response: Preparation and Planning.

 Guidance for CDC emergency preparedness funding for states.
 CDC has announced the availability of FY 2006 funding for continuation of the cooperative agreements to upgrade state & local public health jurisdictions’ preparedness for & response to bioterrorism, other outbreaks of infectious disease, & other public health threats & emergencies.

 MMWR: Biological & Chemical Terrorism: Strategic Plan for Preparedness & Response